phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 After we checked the three higher level pages, we can finally read the entry of the level 1 table that tells us the physical frame that the address is mapped to.
 As a last step, we add the page offset to that address and return it.

 If we knew that the address is mapped, we could directly access the level 1 table without looking at the higher level pages first.
-But since we don't know this, so we have to check whether the level 1 table exists first, otherwise we would cause a page fault for unmapped addresses.
+But since we don't know this, we have to check whether the level 1 table exists first, otherwise we would cause a page fault for unmapped addresses.

 #### Try it out